 Developers and creators earn Robux by selling virtual content or access to virtual content (including through subscriptions), as well as through the incorporation of immersive ads into their experiences, which are ad units that developers can insert into their experience for Roblox to programmatically serve ad content from advertisers.
-There are two immersive and native ad formats: image ads, which are static, non-clickable images within the 3D space of an experience and immersive portals, which are static, non-clickable images where the ad unit includes a door that teleports a user to the advertiser's experience and back again.

 Developers can also earn Robux through Engagement-Based Payouts based on the share of time that Roblox Premium users engage in their experiences.
 Engagement-Based Payouts incentivize developers to invest in the engagement of their experiences.
 The payout system is designed to protect against fraud and computes a developer's earnings potential on a daily basis.

-Roblox allows developers and creators to convert earned Robux into the real-world currency of their choice through our Developer Exchange Program.
+Roblox allows developers and creators to convert earned Robux into the fiat currency of their choice through our Developer Exchange Program.
 All Developer Exchange Program requests are reviewed on a risk-based approach to mitigate fraud and money laundering.
-Developers and creators participating in the program are required to create an account with our third party vendor which collects tax information, ensures regulatory compliance, and executes the payouts.
+Developers and creators participating in the program are required to create an account with our third party vendor which collects tax information, conducts certain "know your customer" related diligence, and executes the payouts.
+Their systems are designed to comply with various global regulatory requirements for monetary transactions.
 Additionally, developers and creators aged 13 and up can convert earned Robux into ad credits to purchase ads on the Platform.